LaunchCodeEducation/intro-to-programming-csharp/src/chapters/collections-and-flow/collections.rst

 These three collection types will be sufficient for our basic C# needs.
 For more, refer to the official C# documentation on `collections <https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/collections>`__.

+In order to be able to access these collection types, we need to include the correct ``using`` statements.

 .. index:: ! using, ! namespace, class, ! assembly